 This city has become the technology and design hub of the country and is home to the Philips Stadium, where Champions League football team PSV Eindhoven train.

 It is, in fact, one of the oldest cities in the Netherlands but this is disguised by the high-tech industry and innovative design that it’s now known for.

-There are several museums, including the Philips Museums that traces the history of multinational conglomerate Philips Electronics which was born and developed in Eindhoven.
+There are several museums, including the Philips Museums that trace the history of the multinational conglomerate Philips Electronics which was born and developed in Eindhoven.
 You’ll find lots to do here with zoos, neo-Gothic churches and parks amongst a few of the attractions this city offers.